davidgiven/ack/first/ackbuilder.md

 interpreted then and there.
 You can't have circular dependencies (these are caught and an error is generated).
 You can't refer to a target defined below you in the same source file (these are not caught, and just won't be found).

+Build files each get their own private global scope.
+If you randomly set a variable, it won't be seen by other build files.
+(Use `vars` for that; see below.)
+Build files are only loaded once.

 The `cprogram` and `clibrary` rules, by the way, are sophisticated enough to automatically handle library and header paths.
 The exported headers by the